-As soon as practicable after the commencement of this clause, the new Board is to compile the Register from the relevant information and particulars entered in the register kept under section 17 of the 1991 Act in respect of persons registered as chiropractors or as chiropractors and osteopaths immediately before that commencement.
+As soon as practicable after the commencement of this clause, the new Board is to compile the Register from the relevant information and particulars entered in the register kept under the 1989 Act in respect of persons registered as podiatrists immediately before that commencement.

-7 Registration as chiropractor
+7 Registration as podiatrist

-- (1) A person who is a registered chiropractor under the 1991 Act immediately before the commencement of this clause is on that commencement taken to be registered under this Act.
-Registration under this Act is subject to the same conditions (if any) as the person's registration under the 1991 Act was subject immediately before that commencement. - (2) A certificate of provisional registration as a chiropractor in force under the 1991 Act immediately before the commencement of this clause is taken, on that commencement, to have been granted under this Act. - (3) A certificate of temporary registration as a chiropractor in force under the 1991 Act immediately before the commencement of this clause is taken, on that commencement, to have been granted under this Act.
+- (1) A person who is a registered podiatrist under the 1989 Act immediately before the commencement of this clause is on that commencement taken to be registered under this Act.
+Registration under this Act is subject to the same conditions (if any) as the person's registration under the 1989 Act was subject immediately before that commencement. - (2) A certificate of provisional registration as a podiatrist in force under the 1989 Act immediately before the commencement of this clause is taken, on that commencement, to have been granted under this Act.